Skip to Main Content

 The Ritual Before the Meal: How Joinville Eats

-There is a particular cadence to dining in smaller Brazilian cities that the major food capitals rarely replicate.
+Casa 97 is a restaurant in Joinville, Brazil, with a 4.7 Google rating and a casual dress code.
 In São Paulo, where D.O.M. set the template for formally ambitious Brazilian cuisine two decades ago, the pace is metropolitan and the competition loud.
 In Rio, Oteque operates inside a scene dense with critical attention.
 Joinville, by contrast, sits outside that noise.
 The city in northern Santa Catarina built its character on German and Scandinavian immigration waves in the nineteenth century, and that heritage still surfaces in the way residents approach the table: deliberately, without theatre, with a preference for quality that does not announce itself.

 It is into this context that Casa 97 arrives on Rua, an address that carries the numerically precise name common to spaces that want their location to function as identity.
 Whether the interiors lean industrial or domestic, spare or warm, the city around it shapes expectations.
 Joinville diners have, over the past decade, developed a more sophisticated reference set, following the rise of serious regional cooking across Paraná and Santa Catarina and watching peers like Manu in Curitiba demonstrate that the south of Brazil can sustain technically ambitious kitchens without borrowing the aesthetic codes of São Paulo.